Cursive Translator: Convert Cursive Writing to Digital Text

 Save your results in a format that suits you

 Once you've made any edits and are happy with the results, you can save the finished result to your computer.
-Click the "Download" button to view the options for saving your results to your computer.
+Click the "Download" button to view the options for saving your results.

 These options include: